arm+band_UV-vis_02.jpg

 In 2025, I remain at MAA as a research associate with the AHRC-funded Hidden in Plain Sight project, a collaboration between MAA, Cambridge University Library and Queen Mary University London that investigates religious texts or textual objects transformed through use.

-I will also be continuing with my impact-led research in the Himalayas, working with local colleagues in museums and religious institutions in Bhutan and Nepal to develop collections care policies, resources, training, and heritage risk management practices that are sustainable to their unique social, economic and environmental contexts.
+I will also be continuing with my impact-led research projects in the Himalayas, working with local colleagues in museums and religious institutions to develop collections care policies, resources, training and heritage risk management practices that are sustainable to their unique social, economic and environmental context.

 (above) Working with colleagues at the National Museum of Bhutan on the natural history specimens, 2023